code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/Container_Orchestration/Kubernets/Architecture/README.md

 ### Terms
 - **1. POD**
   - This is a Complete package which Kubernets creates to install application on Worker Node.
 Pod can contain multiple applications.
+Pods run in isolated pvt enviornment.
 Pod Contains:
     - *1.* Container(Eg: [Docker](/System-Design/Concepts/All_About_Containers/Docker/What_is_Docker.md))
     - *2.* Shared storage, as Volumes
     - *3.* Networking, as a unique cluster IP address